A dainty cottage with impeccable design credentials in the heart of the Scottish Borders.

 Babies & Children

 Two well-behaved dogs are welcome at a charge of £25 per dog but they must be clean and dry before access into the property and then kept to the ground floor area only.
 They are not permitted on the furniture or in the bedrooms.
-There is an outside tap and hose to help with cleaning.
+The rear garden can be accessed from the side of the cottage and there is an outside tap and hose to the rear to help with cleaning.

 High quality bed linen and towels are provided for guests along with guest toiletries.
 A hairdryer is provided in each bedroom.